yuna17c/contextual-autocomplete/README.md

 ## Overview
 This is a research project exploring how different tones of AI suggestions impact human writing.
 The project specifically examines the effects of positive and negative politeness strategies on user acceptance of AI-generated suggestions and their influence on their writing style.
-This github repository contains the code for the interface of the research project.
+This repository contains the backend for the interface of the research project, including the pre- and post-research survey questionnaire, and the implementation of text auto completions.

 ## Contents
 - [Features](#features)